linux649/spike-prime-2023/README.md

 M15,14 is on `collecting_humans.py` and `HC.llsp3` (MC-Sam, MC-Noah, 1x+1x Audience)

 The GNU GPLv3 license gives no warranty or liability for any code; Any code that does not work, the SIS LEGO League Team 2023 have no liability and there is no warranty for this code.
+This form of no warranty and liability applies to all endusers.